A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Introduction

 with

 $\Lambda_{cf}$ denotes a conformal breaking scale, around which the conformal anomaly interaction can be described by a local effective theory.
-Detailed computations of the $\rho FF$ vertex, with $F$ denoting the field strength of neutral gauge boson of the electroweak sector $\gamma, Z$, are discussed in \cite{2013JHEP...06..077C}, and serve to disentangle the anomaly from model-dependent loop corrections. $\Sigma^{\alpha \beta}$ denote electroweak corrections which are 1-particle irreducible, while $\Delta^{\alpha \beta}$ contain external mixing terms with the Higgs field and can be found in \cite{2013JHEP...06..077C}. \\ Correlators of these types, in particular the $TJJ$, defining the coupling of a gauge currents $J$ to gravity, have been investigated in the past in QED \cite{Giannotti:2008cv,Armillis:2009pq,} and in the Standard Model in the broken electroweak sector \cite{Coriano:2011zk}.
-The analysis of these correlators, from a phenomenological point of view, are also relevant in other contexts, for example, in the experimental study of topological materials, due to Luttinger's relation \cite{Luttinger:1964zz} that links thermal perturbations on a material to gravitational perturbations, following Tolman-Ehrenfest's formulation \cite{Tolman:1930ona}.
-In this way one establishes possible analogue investigations of gravity in condensed matter physics \cite{Chernodub:2021nff}.\\
+This defines the coupling of a possible dilaton field to the conformal anomaly.
+Detailed computations of such "$\rho FF$" vertex, with $F$ denoting the field strength of neutral gauge boson of the electroweak sector $\gamma, Z$, are discussed in \cite{2013JHEP...06..077C}, and serve to disentangle the genuine anomaly from model-dependent loop corrections.
+In \eqref{sep}, $\Sigma^{\alpha \beta a b}$ denote electroweak corrections which are 1-particle irreducible, while $\Delta^{\alpha \beta a b}$ contain external mixing terms with the Higgs field and can be found in \cite{2013JHEP...06..077C}. \\ Correlators of this type have been studied in QED \cite{Giannotti:2008cv,Armillis:2009pq} and in the broken electroweak sector of the Standard Model \cite{Coriano:2011zk}.
+From a phenomenological perspective, they are also relevant in condensed-matter contexts (for example, in experiments on topological materials), because Luttinger’s approach \cite{Luttinger:1964zz} relates thermal perturbations to fictitious gravitational fields, following the Tolman--Ehrenfest formulation \cite{Tolman:1930ona}.
+This correspondence enables analogue-gravity studies in condensed matter \cite{Chernodub:2021nff}.